shrej/email-video/docs/introduction.md

 - **Easily add video thumbnails with a play button overlay to an email template**<br>
   Simply type in the destination URL.
 If the video is hosted on Youtube/Dailymotion we get your thumbnail from the service.
 If the video is hosted elsewhere customize the thumbnail by adding your own image.

-- **Track video clicks with Pardot Custom Redirects**<br>
+- **Ability to Track video clicks and execute automation with Pardot Custom Redirects**<br>
-  Leverage the full power of Pardot custom redirects by selecting a Custom Redirect as the destination from your connected Pardot Org.
+  Leverage the full power of Pardot custom redirects without ever leaving the Email Content Builder

-- **Customize the video play button**<br>
-  Customize the play button to match your thubmbnail background

-- **Tested on multiple email clients**<br>
+- **Tested on multiple email clients with Litmus**<br>
-  The play button is rendered on most modern email clients.
+  The play button is rendered on almost all modern email clients.
 For legacy clients like outlook, we fallback to an image.

+- **Fallback for environments where images are blocked**<br>
+  Support for corporate environments where images in Email are blocked

+- **Coded with accessibility in mind**

+- **Customize the video play button to light or dark shade**<br>
+  Customize the play button to match your thumbnail background

 ## Contact & Support